 Although we found mostly proportional representation of racial groups in high-potential programs and on succession plans across all companies we studied, when examining the selection ratios in each company individually, we found unintentional discrimination in a large number of them.
 In high-potential selection, we found unintentional discrimination against racial minorities in 41% of companies.
-And in succession planning, we found unintentional discrimination against racial minorities in against racial minorities in almost 2/3 of companies.
-This prevalence of adverse impact is exposing organizations to serious legal risk.
+And in succession planning, we found unintentional discrimination against racial minorities in almost 2/3 of companies.
+Such trends could potentially expose organizations to serious legal risk.

+Case Study

-Case Study MONITORING UNINTENTIONAL DISCRIMINATION
+MONITORING UNINTENTIONAL DISCRIMINATION